rust-lang/this-week-in-rust/content/2020-05-27-this-week-in-rust.md

 This week's crate is [cargo-asm](https://github.com/gnzlbg/cargo-asm), a cargo subcommand to show the resulting assembly of a function.
 Useful for performance work.

-Thanks to [Trevor Spiteri](https://users.rust-lang.org/t/crate-of-the-week/2704/769) for the suggestion!
+Thanks to [Jay Oster](https://users.rust-lang.org/t/crate-of-the-week/2704/772) for the suggestion!

 [Submit your suggestions and votes for next week][submit_crate]!